Search

 Family Friendly Rights & Flexible Working

-The ERB introduces enhanced protections for employees taking family-related leave and expands rights to request flexible working.
+The Act will introduce enhanced protections for employees taking family-related leave and expand rights to request flexible working.
 These changes aim to provide greater security and flexibility for working parents and carers.

-• Stronger protections against dismissal for employees during the first 6 months following their return from maternity leave
+• Stronger protections against dismissal (other than redundancy dismissals) for employees during the first 6 months following their return from maternity leave

 • Introduction of a day one right to:

-• Extended right to parental bereavement leave (paid at statutory rate)
+• Extended right to parental bereavement leave , including for pregnancy loss before 24 weeks (paid at statutory rate)

 • Unpaid parental leave